racheesingh/voronoi-webapp/README.md

 * Pygeoip: A Python API for querying MaxMind GeoIP databases.
 [Here] (http://code.google.com/p/pygeoip/wiki/Install) are the installation instructions.
 * numpy: A Python library for a variety of mathematical work.
 [Here] (http://docs.scipy.org/doc/numpy/user/install.html) are the installation instructions for numpy.
 * Matplotlib Toolkits: This toolkits provides many interesting APIs including Basemap which plots maps.
 This application is using the Basemap module for plotting the world map.
+[Here] (http://matplotlib.github.com/basemap/users/installing.html) are the installation instructions for matplotlib toolkit.
 * I have also used a library py_geo_voronoi.
-Here is the Github page for this project.
+[Here] (https://github.com/Softbass/py_geo_voronoi) is the Github page for this project.
 I have included py_geo_voronoi's files within my repository.
 Thanks to the author for the API!

 ## How to Run
 Prior to running the application, go to the interactive Python shell  and type:
             $ import voronoi_webapp.py
       	    $ voronoi_webapp.init_db()

 This is so that the init_db method in voronoi_webapp.py initializes the database that will be used.
 This has to be done only once.
 Running the init_db method re-initializes the database with the default server details.

 Now, run the command:

         $ python2 voronoi_webapp.py

 And check the results on http://127.0.0.1:5000/ in your web browser.